Abarniya-S/Interactive-validation-form-/README.md

-# Interactive-validation-form-
+# interactive_validation_form
-The Interactive Validation Form is a web-based project using HTML, CSS, and JavaScript that validates user input in real time.
-It provides instant feedback for fields like email and password, ensuring accuracy and improving user experience with dynamic error messages and visual indicators.
+A modern, responsive, and interactive form validation project built using HTML, CSS, JavaScript, and Tailwind CSS.
+This project ensures a centralized validation system for input fields, providing real-time feedback to users with smooth UI transitions and clean error handling.